 - Badass: Venusaur.
 One of the few outright manly Grass-types.

 - Cartoon Creature: Are they toads?
 Lizards?
 Dinosaurs?
 The most popular guess is mammal-like reptiles of the Permian period, but as Bulbasaur's Japanese name translates into "isn't it strange", some ambiguity was probably intended.

 - Crutch Character: The line makes the first 3 gyms in Red/Blue and their remakes a cakewalk, but struggles against the rest until Giovanni, can't do much to the Elite Four bar Bruno, and more than half the Pokémon on Blue's Champion team have a type advantage over it.*

-- Energy Ball: Gained in Diamond and Pearl
+- Energy Ball: Gained the move called Energy Ball in Diamond and Pearl.

 - Everything's Better with Dinosaurs: Their design incorporates aspects of dinosaurs, reptiles and frogs.

 - Gonk: Venusaur, especially when Mega Evolved.
 It's quite fat and sluggish-looking, and covered in warts.

 - Kevlard: Its Mega Evolution gets Thick Fat as an ability, letting it withstand fire and ice attacks.

 - Kryptonite-Proof Suit: Venusaur's Mega Evolution allows it to shed its weakness to Fire and Ice.